xubuvd/GuessWhich/README.md

 # About Me
 虚步, a Ph.D. student at BUPT.
 I am very fortunate to be advised by my advisor.
 My research is in the area of Vision, Language and Reasoning, currently with a focus on Visual Dialogue.
 In particular, I am interested in building a visually-grounded conversational AI (social robot) that can see the world and talk with us in natural language.
 Other interests include Visual/Language Grounding, Visual Reasoning, Visual Question Generation and Visually-grounded Referring Expression.

-<b>Now I'm doing research on GuessWhich and Visual Dialog(VisDial)</b>, please feel free to concat me with pangweitf@bupt.edu.cn or pangweitf@163.com if you have any questions or concerns.
+<b>Now I'm doing research on GuessWhich and Visual Dialog(VisDial)</b>, please feel free to concat me via pangweitf@bupt.edu.cn or pangweitf@163.com if you have any questions or concerns.

 # GuessWhich
 GuessWhich is an image-guessing game between two agents: Q-BOT and A-BOT, like that of GuessWhat?! game that is an image object-guessing game between two players.